LLNL/llnl.github.io/about/index.md

 <!-- END: Quicklinks boxes -->

 {% capture ctaContent %}
 For more information, check out our [FAQ](/about/faq).
 Contact [open-source@llnl.gov](mailto:open-source@llnl.gov) with questions about open source software at LLNL.
 Contact [github-admin@llnl.gov](mailto:github-admin@llnl.gov) with questions about working in the LLNL GitHub organization or to request a private repository.
+Visit the [software licensing portal](https://softwarelicensing.llnl.gov/) for information about licensing LLNL's proprietary codes.
 {% endcapture %}
 {% assign ctaContent = ctaContent | markdownify %}
 {% include components/call-to-action.html title='Contact' icon='fa-comments-question-check' content=ctaContent  %}